 He has also been working as an actor, writer and director in theatre since 1994.
 Companies he has worked with include The Necessary Stage, Drama Box, Teater Ekamatra and The Finger Players.
 Some of his acting projects include The Necessary Stage’s Invisibility (1996), Galileo (I feel the earth move…) (1997), The Water Station (2004) and he played a lead role in The Finger Players’ Furthest North, Deepest South (2006, Singapore and Hungary).
 As a director and co-director, some of his works include The Necessary Stage’s Thicker Than Water (1997), Walking Into Doors (1998) and Dramabox’s Family of Cross (2001).

-Yann Yann was most recently seen on screen in Ilo Ilo, a film by Singaporean director Anthony Chen which clinched the Camera D’Or at the prestigious Cannes Film Festival earlier this year.
+Yann Yann is most recognised on screen in Ilo Ilo, a film by Singaporean director Anthony Chen which clinched the Camera D’Or at the prestigious Cannes Film Festival (2013).
 Yann Yann won the Best Actress award for her role in Ilo Ilo at the Russia Vladivostok International Film Festival in September 2013, and garnered the Best Supporting Actress award for the same role in the 2012 Golden Horse Film Festival and Awards.
 The film also won Best Film and the NETPAC Award (Network for the Promotion of Asian Cinema Award) at the Festival.

 A versatile and talented actor and theatre performer, Yann Yann has built a successful career across the mediums of film, television and theatre, and is a familiar name in Singapore and Malaysia.
 Her other notable film credits include Singapore box office hit 881 by film maker Royston Tan, Singapore Dreaming, Love Matters and Being Human.